Collaborating across networks to transform food systems and build climate resilience

 Africa CSID actively participates in various platforms and networks to amplify our impact and foster collaboration across sectors and borders.

-The Just Rural Transition (JRT) initiative serves as a collaborative platform that unites various stakeholders, including food producers, governments, businesses, investors, civil society organisations, and rural and indigenous communities, with the shared goal of championing fair and equitable solutions to address the challenges within food systems.
+The Just Rural Transition (JRT) initiative serves as a collaborative platform that unites various stakeholders, including food producers, governments, businesses, investors, civil society organisations, and rural and indigenous communities.

-Efforts to confront the consequences of climate change require a collaborative approach to ensure the effectiveness of our actions.
-This collaboration involves enhancing the resilience of communities while simultaneously reducing greenhouse gas emissions.
-With this motivation in mind, the Kenya Climate Change Working Group was established in April 2009.
+Efforts to confront the consequences of climate change require a collaborative approach.
+The Kenya Climate Change Working Group was established in April 2009.

 Partner with us to build a more inclusive and sustainable Africa